Nes Municipality (Akershus): Geography

-The municipality borders Eidsvoll, Ullensaker, Sørum, and Aurskog-Høland in Akershus county and Eidskog, Sør-Odal, and Nord-Odal in Hedmark county.
+The municipality borders Eidsvoll, Ullensaker, Lillestrøm, and Aurskog-Høland in Akershus county and Eidskog, Sør-Odal, and Nord-Odal in Innlandet county.

 Nes includes many natural attractions, such as parts of the river Glomma, as well as 168 lakes.
 Elk, beaver, wolf, and lynx can be found here.
 Hunting and sportfishing are very prevalent.

 Eight hundred farms make the area one of the largest producers of wheat in the country.